In this article we talk about the 10 useful pieces of information to know before leaving for Colombia.

 BUT IN THE END IT ALWAYS GOES AWAY (or almost)

-Fasten your seatbelt!
-Aren’t Colombian drivers the worst drivers in the world?
-You might ask.
-Is it the roads in Colombia that lead them to drive like this?
+Could it be that Colombian drivers are the worst drivers in the world?
+One might wonder.
+Are the roads in Colombia what make them drive like that?
 The mystery remains.
-In any case, to spare you a heart attack on public transport, we just wanted to let you know that everything is normal and under control.
+In any case, to spare you a heart attack on public transport, we just wanted to tell you that everything is normal and everything is under control.

-In practice, there are no rules.
-People double back and forth, and whether they’re in front of a car or not, they’re used to it.
-So you can find yourself in a bus, on a dirt track, in the middle of a mountain, overtaking a truck on a blind bend, which in turn is overtaking a horse-drawn cart, and of course with a car coming in front… and it still goes by!!!!
-They’re used to it!
+Basically there are no rules.
+People overtake in every possible way and the habit is that, car or not coming the other way, they overtake.
+You can then find yourself in a bus, on a dirt road, in the middle of the mountains, overtaking a truck on a blind curve, which itself is overtaking a horse-drawn cart, and of course with a car coming in the opposite direction… and it works, always!!!
+They are used to it.

-It can be scary, but you eventually get used to it, and you can doze off under the jolts of the car.
+You may have quite a few scares, but you eventually get used to it, and you end up dozing off with the jolts of the fuselage.

 You’ll drink a “tinto”